 Computer simulation of electric fields or irradiation testing within a dielectric may be omitted if one of the following three criteria is satisfied:

-The charging current is very low, i.e. the charging current density j deposited in the material, after radiation shielding, is lower than the maximum electric field, multiplied by a worst case conductivity σmin , i.e. j < Emax σmin.
+The charging current density j deposited in the material, after radiation shielding, is lower than the maximum electric field, multiplied by a worst case conductivity σmin , i.e. j < Emax σmin.

-The part is very well shielded, i.e. the part is shielded such that currents under worst-case natural environments are too low to cause hazardous levels of charging, based on the current density described in 9.3e.1.
+The part is shielded such that currents under worst-case natural environments are too low to cause hazardous levels of charging, based on the current density described in 9.3e.1.

-The material conductivity is very high, i.e. its bulk conductivity, at the lowest temperature at which it is intended to be used, is equivalent to or higher than the following ones for a radiation shielding of 0,2 g cm-3:
+The bulk conductivity, at the lowest temperature at which it is intended to be used, is equivalent to or higher than the following ones for a radiation shielding of 0,2 g cm-2:

 For GEO, 2.5 × 10-15 -1 m-1 .